Julia the Elder: Scandal

 Because Augustus was her legitimate father, having married her mother with conubium, Augustus had Patria Potestas over her.
 Patria Potestas lasted until the pater familias, Augustus, either died or emancipated his child.
-Marriage had no effect on Patria Potestas, unless it was manus marriage which was rare at this point in time.
+Marriage had no effect on Patria Potestas, unless it was manus marriage, which was rare at this point in time.

 As the daughter of Augustus, mother (now legally the sister) of two of his heirs, Lucius and Gaius, and wife of another, Tiberius, Julia's future seemed assured to all.
-Yet in 2 BC she was arrested for adultery and treason; Augustus sent her a letter in Tiberius' name declaring the marriage null and void (Tiberius was at this time on the island of Rhodes and unable to respond quickly).
+Yet in 2 BC she was arrested for adultery and treason; Augustus sent her a letter in Tiberius's name declaring the marriage null and void (Tiberius was at this time on the island of Rhodes and unable to respond quickly).
 He also asserted in public that she had been plotting against his own life.
 Though at the time Augustus had been passing legislation to promote family values, collectively known as the Leges Iuliae, he likely knew of her intrigues with other men but hesitated for some time to accuse her.
 Several of Julia's supposed lovers were exiled, most notably Sempronius Gracchus, while Iullus Antonius (son of Mark Antony and Fulvia) was forced to commit suicide.
 Others have suggested that Julia's alleged paramours were members of her city clique, who wished to remove Tiberius from favour and replace him with Antonius.
 This would explain the letter, written by Gracchus, asking Augustus to allow Julia to divorce Tiberius.